Pathways Of Dispersal for Cholera And Solution Tools (PODCAST)

 The project PODCAST - Pathways Of Dispersal for Cholera And Solution Tools - funded by the Natural Environment Research Council (NERC) in partnership with Japan Science and Technology Agency (JST) and India’s Department of Biotechnology (DBT), investigated transmission pathways and produced risk maps for cholera outbreaks to help reduce the threat of this waterborne disease for human health.

 PML led the PODCAST team to achieve three main objectives:

 - Improve understanding of the dynamics and connectivity of environmental reservoirs of Vibrio pathogens and cholera outbreaks in the northern Indian Ocean;

 - Characterise the influence of climate and extreme weather events on cholera outbreaks and environmental transmission routes;

 - Advance capability to forecast outbreaks in the northern Indian Ocean RIM countries.

-The research will be developed in consultation with end-users, including local communities relying on water resources for livelihoods, income generation and recreation; governments; health services; intergovernmental agencies; and policy makers for whom we will provide tools and cholera risk map products that will support evidence-based policy decisions and actions.
-The products generated, will be available towards the end of the project in 2022, and will be relevant for further actions towards sustainable human-environment interactions and support achievement of the Sustainable Development Goals on Health (Goal 3), Water Quality (Goal 6), Climate (Goal 13) and Life under the water (Goal 14).
+The research was developed in consultation with end-users, including local communities relying on water resources for livelihoods, income generation and recreation; governments; health services; intergovernmental agencies; and policy makers for whom we provided tools and cholera risk map products to support evidence-based policy decisions and actions.
+The products generated will be relevant for further actions towards sustainable human-environment interactions and support achievement of the Sustainable Development Goals on Health (Goal 3), Water Quality (Goal 6), Climate (Goal 13) and Life under the water (Goal 14).